eLearning Translation: A Complete Guide for 2026

 Pro tip: Translating audio narrations is easier and more convenient if the eLearning tool has a text-to-speech feature (TTS).
 That way, you can just type the translated narration into the TTS box and get high-quality audio with a human-sounding voice.

-iSpring Suite Max offers the text-to-speech feature in 50 languages with authentic voices and natural intonations.
-You won’t need to hire voice actors for your multilingual projects, saving tons of time and money, while still engaging your audience with effective narration.
+As previously mentioned, iSpring Suite Max offers a text-to-speech feature in 58 different languages with authentic voices and natural intonations.
+You won’t need to hire voice actors for your localization projects, thus saving tons of time and money, while still engaging your audience with effective narrations.

 FAQ on eLearning Translations and Localization

-Here are some popular questions our readers ask about eLearning translation.
+Here are some popular questions our readers ask about the process of translating eLearning course content.

 How do I choose the right translation vendor?